mesoelfy/mesoelfy.github.io/docs/MESOELFY_OS_AI_INSTRUCTIONS.md

 6.  **Lean Ship:** Keep dependencies low.
 Prefer procedural generation (shaders/math) over large assets.
 7. **WAIT** Don't provide code until user asks for it.
 You should articulate with text what you'd like to do so the user can confirm what needs to be done.

+***MISC***
+User has Three.js and React DevTools extensions installed which can be used to help isolate any issues.

 Working directory:
 stevencasteel@Stevens-Mac-mini mesoelfy-site %